atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/smart-search.md

 [https://sandbox.atriptech.com/smartSearch.do](https://sandbox.atriptech.com/smartSearch.do)

 {% hint style="info" %}
+**What is Smart Search?**

+The greatest value of Smart Search for customers is that it allows them to gain access to a greater and more complete range of shopping route resources.

+Currently, when customers search for routes on Atlas, we return cached data that is pre-collected based on customer needs.

+To balance the airline's L2B requirements with traffic costs, we cannot cover all supported routes and booking windows.

+This is where ​Smart Search comes into play.
+It dynamically fetches real-time data from airlines, ensuring comprehensive coverage of routes and availability within the booking window, while optimizing costs and resource efficiency.

 **Advantages of Smart Search:**

 * Supports real-time search for booking windows and routes not covered in "Search API".